Boom City — Downtown development proposals pour in

 • A 210-room AC Hotel opened at Santa Clara Street and Highway 87 in early 2017.

 • Hotel Clariana also opened in 2017.
 The 44-room boutique-style hotel was renovated from a former YMCA at Second and Santa Clara streets.
-Owner RSTP Investments, LLC, plans to add another 60 rooms, plus pool and new lobby on the parking lot it owns adjacent to the hotel between Third and Fourth streets
+Owner RSTP Investments, LLC, plans to add another 60 rooms, plus pool and new lobby totaling 51,573 square feet on the parking lot it owns adjacent to the hotel between Third and Fourth streets

 • The Museum Place property next to The Tech will host a Kimpton Hotel of up to five floors, 184 rooms and 203,207 square feet.
 The City Council reached agreement with developer Insight King Wah, LLC in August 2017.

-• Kade Development has reported intentions to build a hotel at Stockton and Julian near the arena and Google development.
-Details are not yet available.
+• Kade Development subsidiary Diridon Hospitality LLC intends to build a hotel at Stockton and Julian near the arena and Google development.
+It would include 254 rooms, plus 19 residential units in nine stories.

-If built, the total uptick of about 700 rooms would bring the number of rooms available in downtown San Jose to more than 2,850.
+If built, the total uptick of about 1,074 rooms would bring the number of rooms available in downtown San Jose to 3,200.
+That does not include a 54-room inn proposed at Stockton and Schiele Avenue.

-In December 2016, the City Council extended the 50 percent reduction in construction taxes and parkland fees to developers who begin construction before July 2018.
-The City Council will consider four projects – SJSC Towers, ParkView Towers, North San Pedro Tower and The Graduate for the housing incentive on Oct.
-3.
+In December 2016, the City Council extended the 50 percent reduction in construction taxes and parkland fees to downtown developers who begin construction before July 2018.
+Five projects – Miro, ParkView Towers, North San Pedro Tower, The Graduate and Aviato are eligible to receive the housing incentive.

 Housing that has been entitled or is in process: